Cutehacks/gel/README.md

 Return the jsobject at the index specified by the number.

+### get(id : jsvalue) : function

+Return the jsobject that has the id specified by 'id'.

 ## Collection

 An item for sorting an filtering a JsonListModel.
 The Collection itself does not